szabgab/perlmaven.com/sites/en/pages/migrating-from-dancer-to-dancer2.md

 Not a good start, but this does not need to totally stop me.
 I might be able to migrate other parts of the system, faking that module while I wait for it to be fixed.

-<b>Update:</b> within two days the module was fixed, I could install it on both OSX and Linux.
+**Update:** within two days the module was fixed, I could install it on both OSX and Linux.

 Because of this failure, I have commented out the requirement for Dancer2::Plugin::Passphrase.